Azure/amqpnetlite/docs/articles/tracing.md

 * Information
 * Verbose
 * Frame
+* Buffer

-Except Frame level tracing, a higher level includes the previous level(s).
-By default Frame level tracing only outputs AMQP protocol headers and frames.
-It is the easiest way to read the AMQP traffic.
-However, it can be combined with other levels if you OR the Frame level with the other level(s) you need.
+From Error to Verbose, a higher level includes the previous level(s).
+Frame level tracing outputs the incoming and outgoing AMQP protocol headers and frames.
+Buffer level tracing outputs the incoming and outgoing bytes.
+Both Frame and Buffer levels can be combined with other levels but the output can be more difficult to read.

 To enable tracing, set the trace level and a listener.
 For example, the following code writes AMQP frames to the system diagnostics trace in an .Net application.